sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/provisioning-action-completed.md

 sidebar_label: Provisioning Action Completed
 sidebar_class_name: provisioningActionCompleted
 keywords:
-  ["event", "trigger", "provisioning", "action", "completed", "available"]
+  ['event', 'trigger', 'provisioning', 'action', 'completed', 'available']
 description: Fires after a provisioning action completed on a source.
 slug: /docs/event-triggers/triggers/provisioning-action-completed
-tags: ["Event Triggers", "Available Event Triggers", "Fire and Forget"]
+tags: ['Event Triggers', 'Available Event Triggers', 'Fire and Forget']
 ---

 ## Event Context

 ![Flow](./img/provisioning-action.png)

 The Provisioning Action Completed event trigger notifies subscribed applications after the action is completed.
 This event trigger provides a flexible way to extend the Provisioning workflow after access has changed for an identity within SailPoint.
 This provides more proactive governance and ensures users can quickly get necessary access.

 Some uses cases for this trigger include the following:

 - Notify the requester that the access request has been fulfilled.
 - Notify an application user and/or access certifier that access has been revoked.
 - Notify an administrator or system that provisioning has been completed.
 - Notify a third party system to trigger another action, like continuing additional provisioning actions or auditing of provisioning activities, for example.

 This is an example input from this trigger: